canepan/Oilele/README.rst

 Install
 =======

-The usual `pip install Oilele` should work, with the following options:
+The command `pip install Oilele` should work, with the following options:

 [rpi]
   to enable Raspberry GPIO Inky output